gaga-max/gaga-max/README.md

 - 🔭 I’m currently working on ... a personal project
 - 🌱 I’m currently learning ...
-Html, css( Front End Developer)
+Html, css, Jaavscript. ( Front End Developer)
 -
 - 👯 I’m looking to collaborate on ... with like minds to develop
 - 🤔 I’m looking for help with ...